-IgnoreCase is an option for string manipulation and searching functions which specifies whether lower- and upper-case letters should be treated as equivalent.
+is an option for string manipulation and searching functions that specifies whether lowercase and uppercase letters should be treated as equivalent.

-False, lower- and upper-case letters are treated as totally different.
+- With the default setting IgnoreCase->False, lowercase and uppercase letters are treated as totally different.

-True, lower- and upper-case letters are treated as equivalent.
+- With the setting IgnoreCase->True, lowercase and uppercase letters are treated as equivalent.

-IgnoreCase is an option for StringPosition, StringReplace, Find and FindList.
+- IgnoreCase is an option for many string, file, and symbol name functions.

-IgnoreCase in no way affects the parsing of Mathematica expressions.
+- IgnoreCase in no way affects the parsing of Wolfram Language expressions.